-The Grade 3 or 4 laboratory abnormalities reported in more than one subject were elevated total bilirubin (n = 3) and decreased neutrophil count (n = 2).
-The changes in mean serum creatinine were similar to those observed in adults.
+The Grade 3 or 4 laboratory abnormalities reported in more than one subject were decreased neutrophil count (n = 11), decreased blood bicarbonate (n = 4), decreased hemoglobin (n = 3), increased lipase (n = 2), and increased blood potassium (n = 2).
+These laboratory events were not considered to be drug-related.
+Median laboratory values were similar at baseline and Week 24.
+Changes in median serum creatinine were similar to those observed in adults.